MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod5_Lab2_Predictions.md

 ## Task 2 - Create a Segment of High Churn-Risk Customers

-1. Return to the homepage `https://home.ci.ai.dynamics.com/`.
+1. Return to the homepage, `https://home.ci.ai.dynamics.com/`

 2. Go to **Segments**.
 Select **+ New** and choose **Create from Intelligence**.